 This is the Alabama State University Women's Track scholarship and program info page.
-Here you'll receive information regarding the college and details on their Women's Track program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities are presented and ways to start the recruiting process.
+Here you'll receive information regarding the school and information on their Women's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities can be had and ways to start the recruiting process.

 Alabama State University Women's track Program Recruiting and Coaching Personnel

 - Assistant Men's and Women's Track Coach LaShaunda Jones

-In order to join the Alabama State University Women's Track program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process early is essential to your success.
-So create your free profile to become a confirmed NCSA Women's Track athlete and begin connecting with coaches at the Alabama State University Women's Track program today.
+If you want to join the Alabama State University Women's Track program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
+Starting that process as soon as possible is essential to your success.
+So create your free profile to become a verified NCSA Women's Track student athlete and begin connecting with coaches at the Alabama State University Women's Track program today.